kartynnik/dotvim/manual-bundle/vimpdb/doc/readme.txt

 - default_breakpoints_filename: the filename used when auto_load_breakpoints_file/auto_saved_breakpoints_file are set.

 The following highlighting groups can be changed as well:
-- PdbCurrentLine: the currently debugged line.
+- *PdbCurrentLine* - the currently debugged line.
-- PdbBreakpoint: a "regular" breakpoint.
+- *PdbBreakpoint* - a "regular" breakpoint.
-- PdbConditionalBreakpoint: a conditional breakpoint.
+- *PdbConditionalBreakpoint* - a conditional breakpoint.
-- PdbTemporaryBreakpoint: a temporary breakpoint.
+- *PdbTemporaryBreakpoint* - a temporary breakpoint.

 And of course, default key bindings can be modified.